Online Training Course

 Attend this session to gain the facts and learn all you need to know to keep your practice on track and be in compliance all year long.

-Taya is the Past President of the HIMSS Nebraska Chapter, former Chair of the Membership and Corporate Development Maryland MGMA Chapter, and was recognized in 2019 by Midland’s Business Journal as a ‘40 Under 40’ Executives & Entrepreneurs Award Recipient.
+A sought-after speaker and author, Taya frequently shares her expertise through organizations like HealthLeaders Media, the Practice Management Institute (PMI), MGMA, and Medical Economics.
+Her leadership has earned her recognition as the Past President of the HIMSS Nebraska Chapter, former Chair of the Membership and Corporate Development Maryland MGMA Chapter, and a Midland Business Journal "40 Under 40" Executives & Entrepreneurs Award Recipient (2019).

-Passionate about physician advocacy, community outreach, and healthcare improvement processes, she has volunteered in several terms on government affairs and legislative committees lobbying for healthcare improvement and various committees with Habitat for Humanity Omaha.
+Taya is deeply committed to physician advocacy, community outreach, and healthcare process improvement.
+She has actively participated in government affairs and legislative committees, lobbying for healthcare reform, and supported community initiatives with Habitat for Humanity Omaha.

 The information in this course will benefit providers, office managers, consultants, and compliance officers, and includes information that can be referenced all year long.
 Downloadable course materials are included with helpful resource links for use beyond the course.